 Speaking on behalf of God, Moses commanded Israel,

-countrymen, you shall listen to him.
-16. This is according to all that you asked of the LORD your God in Horeb on the day of the assembly, saying, "Let me not hear again the voice
+from your countrymen, you shall listen to him.
+16. This is according to all that you asked of the LORD your God in Horeb on the day of the assembly, saying, "Let me not hear again

-of the LORD my God, let me not see this great fire anymore, or I will die."
+the voice of the LORD my God, let me not see this great fire anymore, or I will die."
 17. The LORD said to me, "They have spoken well.
-18. I will raise up a prophet from among their
+18. I will raise up a prophet from among

 That Prophet like Moses was Jesus.
 Did Israel listen to Him?
 Some did, but as a nation they did not.
 At the incitement of their religious leaders, they cried out, Crucify Him (Matthew 15:7-15 et al); and Israel, taking the lead of their rabbis, has, on the whole, rejected Him to this day.

 The sentence of judgment has been on Israel since their national rejection of Him, and will reach a climax during the period of Jacob's trouble (Jeremiah 30:7), the Great Tribulation.
 However, as with all of the God's dealings with His people, the Tribulation will have great redemptive value for them, namely, the salvation of all Israelites remaining alive at the end of it, the salvation of every Israelite born after that (Jeremiah 31:34), and their particular blessedness and prominence in the Kingdom.

 Whereas all people of all ages could receive salvation, the means of salvation was made clearer that ever before with the crucifixion of Jesus and the preaching of the Gospel to both Jews and Gentiles.

 How has the world done in this regard?
 The majority of both groups have rejected Christ, and significant persecutions of believers have been exercised by both

 groups: unbelieving Gentiles upon both groups, and unbelieving Jews primarily upon Jewish believers.